prithvikings/HingeDev_Frontend/README.md

 - build the user card on feed
 - Edit Profile feature
 - Show Toast message on save of profile
-- see all my connections
+- New Page- see all my connections
+- New Page- see all my connection requests
+- Feeature - Accept/Reject connection Requests

 Body
     NavBar